yttcs/improved-position-and-pass-network/README.md

-## plotting pass networks with expected threat (xT) of passes per position.
+## Plotting pass networks with expected threat (xT) of passes per position.

 ### We do three things in this notebook